minsgy/minsgy/README.md

 😁 Hello!
-This is Minsgy, GitHub.
+This is Minsgy, GitHub Page

 💻 belong to organization  SCH-Likelion 8th management 🦁